Build the "REMI Synth" (mk2)

 Right-hand side connector panel

-The REMI synthesizer is implemented almost entirely in software, requiring minimal circuitry outside of the PIC32 microcontroller - just a low-pass filter in the audio output circuit.
+The REMI synthesizer is implemented almost entirely in software, requiring minimal circuitry outside of the microcontroller chip - just a low-pass filter in the audio output circuit.
 To generate audio tones, the synth uses a dual "wave-table oscillator" algorithm offering a variety of waveforms which can range from very simple to rich and complex sounds, some resembling acoustic instruments.

 For clarity, the diagram omits the LFO, noise generator, envelope shapers and output attenuator.